vicramon/little_decorator/README.md

 Use `model` to get at the model as in the `updated_at` method above, or if you're not worried about a name collision you can just omit it, as in `full_name`.

+Interior Decorator sends any methods it doesn't find to the actual model, so there's not need to specify what to delegate.

 ### Decorate Your Objects

 Use the `decorate` helper method in your views to get the decorated object: